SU-SWS/decanter-web/content/_pages/identity.md

 date: 2019-11-28T14:11:13.000Z
 ---

 <p class="su-intro-text">Identity components are heavily branded components that are used to identify your website with the Stanford brand identity.
 Some of these components have special guidelines and restrictions.
-Please see the following for more information:</a>
+Please visit the official Stanford Identity site for more information:</a>

 * https://identity.stanford.edu/identity-elements.html
 * https://identity.stanford.edu/web-mobile.html